German flag italian flag Mexico flag Spain flag Portugese flag Korean flag Chinese flag Japanese Flag 日本语

 These medications have a lifetime cumulative detrimental effect on kidney functioning.
 If there is the occasional need for aspirin, this is different than taking aspirin everyday for a lifetime.
 Sometimes the detrimental effects need to be weighed against the positive effects of a medication.
 For this take your doctor's advice and question him to explain how this can negatively affect your kidney functioning.

-It is made from shellfish and shark cartilage, these are high in copper and high in oxalates, which are detrimental to individuals with PKD.
+It is made from shellfish and shark cartilage, these are high in copper and high in oxalates.
+These are detrimental to individuals with PKD.
 If one has an iodine allergy to imaging dyes, this may have a cross over allergy.
+A low - oxalate diet may be necessary to prevent future kidney stone formation.

 Completed GAIT clinical trials, a multi-center trial of 1500 individuals Glucosamine/chondroitin Arthritis Intervention Trial (GAIT), run for 24-weeks, concluded that Glucosamine and chondroitin sulfate alone or in combination did not reduce pain effectively in the overall group of patients with osteoarthritis of the knee.
 Analyses suggest that the combination of glucosamine and chondroitin sulfate may be effective in the subgroup of patients with moderate-to-severe knee pain must be confirmed by another trial.
 Another clinical trial of Glucosamine supplementation showed that it does not affect blood sugar in individuals with type 2 diabetes mellitus.